 "If a child is having trouble at school, you need to understand what the cause is," Dr. Holland says.
 "An evaluation can really pinpoint that and rule out other possibilities, so that intervention can be targeted to the correct underlying cause.
 Intervention will only be effective if you're targeting the right problem, and that requires the right diagnosis."

-Effective intervention for learning disabilities
+Accommodations for students with learning disabilities

 To have your child evaluated for a learning disability, call Psychological Services at Children's Health.